cisagov/cset/README.md

   1. You can follow [this tutorial](https://www.digicert.com/ssl-support/pfx-import-export-iis-7.htm) to add an SSL certificate to your CSET® stand-alone.

-## CSET Local Developement Installation Instructions
+## CSET Local Development Installation Instructions

 ### Introduction
 This documentation is provided to assist users in installing and running CSET locally for development.
+This application also runs in Docker.

 ### Prerequisites & Necessary Files